Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-\textbf{Digital beamforming:} For the digital beamforming architecture, all operations (e.g., precoding, multiplexing, signal weighting, phase shifting) are performed in the digital domain \cite{Qasim2023what}.
-At the transmit end, amplitudes and phases of digital signals can be simultaneously and flexibly adjusted.
-In digital beamforming architecture, each antenna element has a dedicated RF chain, enabling a variable number of beams based on the number of elements forming the beam.
-Additionally, all beams can be steered, and algorithms can synthesize a drive signal to optimize the desired characteristics of each beam.
-Owing to its high flexibility in producing beams, many digital beamforming methods for NSIN have been proposed in recent years \cite{DBLP:conf/vtc/HoshinoSO19,DBLP:journals/wcl/NaPKA22,DBLP:journals/wcl/LianJHH19,DBLP:journals/icl/SudheeshMMSM18,DBLP:conf/apcc/ZakiaTIK13,DBLP:journals/tsp/LinLHCZ19,DBLP:conf/wpmc/MiuraMOMST21,DBLP:journals/wcl/NaPKA22,DBLP:conf/wpmc/OuchiKC21}.
+\textbf{Existing studies:} Owing to its high flexibility in producing beams, many digital beamforming methods for NSIN have been proposed in recent years \cite{DBLP:conf/vtc/HoshinoSO19,DBLP:journals/wcl/NaPKA22,DBLP:journals/wcl/LianJHH19,DBLP:journals/icl/SudheeshMMSM18,DBLP:conf/apcc/ZakiaTIK13,DBLP:journals/tsp/LinLHCZ19,DBLP:conf/wpmc/MiuraMOMST21,DBLP:journals/wcl/NaPKA22,DBLP:conf/wpmc/OuchiKC21}.
 For example, \cite{DBLP:conf/vtc/HoshinoSO19} introduced a digital beamforming method that combined horizontal and vertical adjustments to address the displacement of HAP cells projected on the ground due to variations in stratospheric wind or turning flight.
 The work in \cite{DBLP:journals/wcl/NaPKA22} investigated the interference mitigation problem in NSIN by optimizing beamforming vectors of HAPs and formulated this optimization problem as second-order cone programming, which was solved by an interior-point method.
-Besides, the work in \cite{DBLP:journals/wcl/LianJHH19} studied the digital beamforming for HAP multiple-input multiple-output (MIMO) systems and derived a beamformer matrix according to the critical observation that signal power concentrated on a statistical eigenmode instead of a statistical correlation matrix.
+The work in \cite{DBLP:journals/wcl/LianJHH19} studied the digital beamforming for HAP multiple-input multiple-output (MIMO) systems and derived a beamformer matrix according to the critical observation that signal power concentrated on a statistical eigenmode instead of a statistical correlation matrix.
+However, the above beamforming schemes \cite{DBLP:journals/wcl/NaPKA22,DBLP:journals/wcl/LianJHH19} were developed for stationary HAP networks, and the impact of the movement of HAP was not considered.
+The authors in \cite{Belmekki2024CellularNF} conducted an experiment using a moving HAP to provide high data rates and ubiquitous 5G coverage via digital beamforming.
+Fig. \ref{fig:subfig:f_setup} illustrates the experiment setup and configuration.
+The communication architecture consists of a 5G gNB and a backhaul radio on-board a HAP.
+From Fig. \ref{fig:subfig:f_constant} and \ref{fig:subfig:g_varing}, it can be observed that the peak downlink data rate was 86.5 Mbps, and the average downlink data rate was 68.3 Mbps, when a user is located at the center point of the center-cell.
+The data rate fluctuation is caused by the changes in the position and shape of the cell.
+When the user is located at the mid-cell, the peak downlink data rate was 84 Mbps, and the average downlink data rate was 75.5 Mbps.
+The data rate fluctuation is caused by the varying distance between the user and HAP.
+Overall, the experimental results illustrate that a HAP is capable of supporting high-bandwidth applications (e.g., 4K resolution video transmission) using the beamforming technique \cite{ Belmekki2024CellularNF}.
 However, the digital beamforming architecture increases digital chip content and the corresponding cost and power consumption.